tamascsaba/web-zurich-2025-how-to-do-frontend-interview/slides/slides.md

 # AI and HR likes content ✍️

 - Write a good introduction about yourself
-- Modify your resume to the job description.
+- Highlight the relevant technical skills and buzzwords.
 Include relevant technical skills to the job.
-- Identify key skills (e.g., React, TypeScript) and buzzwords mentioned in the listing.
 - Use natural language to integrate keywords into sentences.
 - Include technical and soft skills relevant to the job. <br>For example: "Frontend Frameworks: React | State Management: Redux."
-- Focus on quantifiable achievements: "Redesigned a dashboard using Angular, reducing load time by 25%."
+- Focus on achievements: "Redesigned a dashboard using Angular, reducing load time by 25%."
 - Mention courses like "Google UX Design,"  or relevant AI/ML topics.

 <!-- _footer: Good and open source tool to create CV: [Open-Resume](https://www.open-resume.com/) -->

 <!--
-Let’s talk about what AI is actually looking for.
-It loves relevant content.
+Let’s talk about what AI and HR is actually looking for your CV.
+They love the relevant content.
 Here are some things you can do to optimize your CV:

 Write a short, compelling introduction about yourself.
-Tailor your CV to match the job description.
 Highlight the relevant technical skills and buzzwords.
-Quantify your achievements where possible.
+Write your achievements where possible.
 For example, ‘Redesigned a dashboard using Angular, reducing load time by 25%.’
 Numbers speak volumes.
 Mention relevant courses like Google UX Design or AI/ML courses.
 This approach will ensure that AI gives your CV the green light."